xoum/Commance_TH_sensor/README.md

 ## Trademark Disclaimer

-Product names, logos, brands and other trademarks referred to within the Commance TH_sensor website are the property of their respective trademark holders.
-These trademark holders are not affiliated with Commance TH_sensor.
+Product names, logos, brands and other trademarks referred to within the TH_sensor website are the property of their respective trademark holders.
+These trademark holders are not affiliated with TH_sensor.
 They do not sponsor or endorse our materials.